 This freedom and fewer things to bother about…. they feel freer and lighter.
 Exploring life.

 Happiness and contentment are the consequences of their actions.
 Their carbon footprint is tiny.
-They undoubtedly are the HEROES of sustainable living.
+They are a classic example of sustainable-life in modern times.

 . . .